IBM/blockchainbean/README.md

 $ Do you want to generate an empty template network?: `Yes`
 ```

-## Step 5: Add, commit, push smart contract code
+## Step 4: Push smart contract code

  ![packageFile](/docs/packageJson.gif)

-5. First, we need to modify some lines from your newly scaffoled application.
+First, we need to modify some lines from your newly scaffoled application.
 Let's cut a few lines inside the `package.json` file.
 This is found in the
  `bsk-horea-2/contracts/package.json` file.

  Let's remove the lines that start with `pretest`, `lint`, and `test`.